aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 ### Suggesting an enhancement

 * **Check** the [outstanding issues](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aaletheia-foundation+) Aletheia has currently.
 Someone may have already reported it.
-* **Determine** which repo the enhancement should be opened against, this is why it is a good idea to have a rough idea of Aletheia's building blocks.
+* **Determine** which repo (see *Aletheia repositories* above for a reminder) the enhancement should be opened against; this is why it is a good idea to have a rough idea of Aletheia's building blocks.
 Not how they work, just want they are.

 Once you have followed these steps you are ready to submit your enhancement suggestion.
 Enhancements are suggested through GitHub issues much the same way bugs are reported.